 The 11 pointers I’ve shared above will go a long way towards making your website more accessible.
 If you would like to discuss some of the other things that you can do, we’d love to hear from you.

 At manifesto, we offer a range of accessibility services.
-These include audits, usability testing and code reviews.
+These include audits, usability testing and code review, pop your details in the form below and we'll be in touch to arrange your free digital accessibility health check.